-Ideally, the minimum herd size for bison should be about 12–15 animals, due to their extrmely strong herding instinct.
-A lone bison will jump or tear down fences to get to other bison, cattle, horses, or even sheep in order to satisfy its need for a herd.
+Ideally, the minimum herd size for bison should be about 12–15 animals due to their extremely strong herding instinct.
+A lone bison will jump or tear down fences to get to other bison, cattle, horses, or even sheep to satisfy its need for a herd.

 Bison are wild animals and should be handled as little as possible, both for their own safety and that of their handlers.

-Bison might appear large and slow, even cuddly, but in fact they are capable of sustaining speeds of 35–40 miles per hour for several miles, can jump 5–6 feet in the air from a standstill, and can change directions from both their front and hindquarters.
-They are very fast and very agile and quite capable of trampling or goring a human being if distressed or angered.
+Bison might appear large and slow, even cuddly, but in fact, they are capable of sustaining speeds of 35–40 miles per hour for several miles, can jump 5–6 feet in the air from a standstill, and can change directions from both their front and hindquarters.
+They are very fast and agile, and they're capable of trampling or goring a human being if distressed or angered.

-The bison market is growing fast, but the primary consumers of bison meat continue to be gourmets, health food enthusiasts, and natural foods enthusiasts.
-(With considerable overlap between the three groups.)
-Another market is in Western enthusiasts and tourists.
+The bison market is growing fast, but the primary consumers of bison meat continue to be gourmets, health food enthusiasts, and natural foods enthusiasts (with considerable overlap between the three groups).
+Another market is found in Western enthusiasts and tourists.

-For health and natural foods enthusiasts, the appeal of bison is primarily in its health benefits.
-Bison meat is low in fat and cholesterol, but extremely nutrient-dense, with high levels of iron, protein, healthy Omega-3 fatty acids, and various vitamins and minerals.
+For health and natural food enthusiasts, the appeal of bison is primarily in its health benefits.
+Bison meat is low in fat and cholesterol but extremely nutrient-dense, with high levels of iron, protein, healthy omega-3 fatty acids, and various vitamins and minerals.